SemahBA/ctf_writeups/NahamconCTF/Stegano/walk/instruction.md

 # instructions

-tried stegolsb wavsteg and go no result even that i tried changing lsb_count then i got wav-steg tool https://github.com/pavanchhatpar/wav-steg-py
+tried stegolsb wavsteg and got no results even that i tried changing lsb_count then i got wav-steg tool https://github.com/pavanchhatpar/wav-steg-py

 even tho i think that stegolsb and that python script do the same things but i got lucky to get the flag